Anchors Aweigh

 Brad Thomas is a Wall Street writer, and that means he is not always right with his predictions or recommendations.
 That also applies to his grammar.
 Please excuse any typos and be assured that he will do his best to correct any errors if they are overlooked.

-Finally, this article is free and the sole purpose for writing it is to assist with research, while also providing a forum for second-level thinking.
+Finally, this article is free and the sole purpose for writing it is to assist with research while also providing a forum for second-level thinking.
 If you have not followed him, please take five seconds and click his name above (top of the page).

 Disclosure: I am on the Advisory Board of NY Residential REIT, and I am also a shareholder and publisher on theMaven.